kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 This solution may be the simplest, but it could add too many responsibilities for one component.
 A single Control Plane Runtime Agent would fetch the configuration, apply it, and then restart all Pods.

 Pros:
 - No new components in the Runtime
 - Less resource consumption

 Cons:
-- Too many responsibilites for one component
+- Too many responsibilities for one component

 ### New component responsible for restarting Pods

 This solution adds a new component that will be triggered by the Runtime Agent and will restart Pods mentioned in the configuration.

 Pros:
-- Responsibilites distributed between components
+- Responsibilities distributed between components

 Cons:
 - Another component would definitely mean more resource consumption, which we want to avoid

-### Dapr contribution allowing configuration reloading
+### Dapr contribution that allows for configuration reloading

 This solution would surely be the most time-consuming.
 It seems like a really big change to the Dapr ecosystem and the approach to that [is still being discussed](https://github.com/dapr/dapr/issues/1172#issuecomment-610568718).
 We would have to create a proposal, wait for it to be accepted, and then develop the feature.

 Pros:
 - Out-of-the-box configuration reload

 Cons:
 - Tremendous amount of work needed

 ## Related resources

-For implementation details of the Runtime Governor, see the [README.md](./runtime-governor-poc/governor/component/README.md) document.
+For implementation details of the Runtime Governor, see [this document](./runtime-governor-poc/governor/README.md).